fbpx

 SCROLL TO TOP

-• A biopsy is the only clear-cut way to diagnose mesothelioma.
-Imaging tests provide evidence through scans.
+• A tissue biopsy is the only way to confirm a diagnosis of mesothelioma.
+Imaging tests provide evidence of abnormalities through scans.

 • There are five imaging tests used for a mesothelioma diagnosis.
 Five of them are used for both pleural mesothelioma and peritoneal mesothelioma.
 One, an echocardiogram, is also used to diagnose pericardial mesothelioma.